RinProject/Rin/docs/utility.md

 ---

 ## Whois
-Sends info about a user
+Sends info about a user.

 Examples:
 ```